 It should be noted that if the lifter is new to the gym or doing these two compound exercises, these individuals should not combine them on the same day.

-Why Squatting and Deadlifting Same Day Can Be Beneficial
+Why Squatting & Deadlifting Same Day Can Be Beneficial

 Squatting and deadlifting on the same day have numerous benefits if performed under certain conditions.
 The benefits range from increased muscle activation to identifying potential weaknesses.
-Can you squat and deadlift same day?
-Definitely, and you can use this trick to achieve this and improve the overall training program.
+You can definitely deadlift and squat on the same day, and using this trick can enhance your overall training program.

 Less Warm Up Time for Whichever Lift is After